rackerlabs/rackspace-how-to/content/cloud-images/understanding-the-cloud-imaging-process.md

 ### How VHDs work

 The VHD format works in much the same way as your computer hard drive.
-A cloud server hard drive is made up of two or more VHD files, known as a *VDI chain*.
+A cloud server hard drive is made up of two or more VHD files, known as a *Virtual Disk Image (VDI) chain*.
 With a VDI chain, you start with a base VHD called the *Parent VHD*.
 This is the base information for your instance.
 When you build a new server from a base image, such as Red Hat Enterprise&reg; Linux 6.4, your initial parent VHD is a read-only base Red Hat image.
 A *Child VHD* also exists on which your instance actively performs read and write operations.
 Changes that you make to your server are written directly to the child VHD.
 When you look at data in your instance, the system must determine whether the child VHD has a version of this file.
 If the file has changed, the data for the file comes from the child VHD.
 If the file has not changed, the child references the data from its parent, and the data is read from the base VHD.
 This is important because when you add, remove, or modify a file in your instance, these actions add data to the child instance, which increases the size of the VDI chain.

 ### Illustrating the VDI chain